 The web console makes managing your CurrentWare policies more convenient by allowing you to manage policies and run reports without the need to install a CurrentWare Console on each manager’s computer.

 The web console can be accessed by any modern web browser on devices that have access to the CurrentWare Server.
 Unless you set up port forwarding, a remote desktop connection, or a VPN with access to your local network the web console will not be accessible outside of your network.

 Need more details?
 Reach out to us for a demo or have a live chat with our technical support team using the chat icon at the bottom of the page.

-NIST Special Publication 800-171 (NIST SP 800-171) is a set of standards established by the National Institute of Standards and Technology.
+NIST Special Publication 800-171 (NIST SP 800-171) is an NIST cybersecurity framework with a set of standards established by the National Institute of Standards and Technology (NIST).
 NIST SP 800-171 outlines cybersecurity standards that non-federal organizations must comply with to protect controlled unclassified information (CUI) when they work with government entities.

 The intent of NIST SP 800-171 is to provide a baseline of recommended security requirements for protecting the confidentiality of federal CUI when it is stored, accessed by, or processed in nonfederal systems and organizations.

 NIST SP 800-171 is also a subset of the Federal Information Security Management Act (FISMA), a US federal law that was designed to regulate security standards and guidelines within government services.
 As a result of FISMA, NIST developed Federal Information Processing Standards (FIPS), which are requirements for all federal agencies.